Skip to main content

 The MA Programs in Art + Education envision a radical space where contemporary art and social justice education meet.
 We believe that artist educators are cultural workers, researchers, public intellectuals, and activists who help us see ourselves and the world in new ways.
 Connecting theory to practice, we explore progressive social justice approaches to teaching and artmaking, practice serving as persuasive advocates for the importance of the arts in schools and society, and work towards necessary social change in classrooms and community settings.
-The following keywords are central to our program philosophy.
+The following terms are central to our program philosophy and experiences.

 Contemporary Art

-Contemporary art is the art of today, produced by artists who are living in our time.
-It provides opportunities to reflect on society and the issues that are important to us and the world.
-It is part of a cultural dialogue that concerns larger contextual frameworks such as identity, family, community, and nationality.
-Visiting contemporary art exhibitions and talking about living artists is an important aspect of our program.
-See examples of art.
+Contemporary art is the art of today, produced by artists working around the world who are living in our time.
+Art provides opportunities to reflect on ourselves and our society - considering the issues and ideas that are important to us and seeing the world in new ways.
+Art reflects timeless concerns such as the complexity of identity, community, and beauty, and also explores timely conversations such as immigration and national boundaries, ecology and environmental sustainability, technology and what it means to be human.
+Visiting contemporary art exhibitions and talking with artists working today is an important aspect of our program experience and our core value of teaching and learning with the methods and mindsets of artists who create opportunities for critical inquiry, play, experimentation, collaboration, and iterative thinking and making.

 Critical Theory